omiaow/react-thoughts-storage-form/README.md

 ## React npm package

-#### Are you a React developer and you need a form for to application?
-Install thoughts storage form npm package to display your form and track the responses on TS website.
+#### Are you a React developer and you need a form to application?
+Install thoughts storage form npm package to display your form on your web page and track the responses on TS website.

 - Create form on [Thoughts-Storage](https://thoughts-storage.netlify.app/).